black-sliver/PopTracker/BUILD.md

 `make native` builds a native binary\
 `make cross` cross-compiles a windows binary on *nix\
-`make wasm` builds a wasm blob, this may be broken and does not fully work yet
+`make wasm` builds a wasm blob, this may be broken and does not fully work yet\
+`make CONF=DIST ...` builds a zip/tar.xz in `dist/` that includes all files required to run it

 Unless we decide to include source to build all dependencies, they'll have to be installed system-wide or copied to win32-lib/lib.
 Static libs depend on your